mcchatman8009/antlr4-editor/README.md

 ## Overview
 The goal of this project/library is to provide developers with a simple to use API to develop web compatible code editors, using only Antlr4 Grammars.
-Allowing for the creation of editor and language to be more unified during the development process.
+Allowing for the creation of the editor and language to be more unified during the development process.

 **(Currently the only fully supported editor platform supported is codemirror at the moment)**